Lenictavus/qualys-containeragent/README.md

 The container image includes either a Qualys DEB or RPM package.
 The DaemonSet pod mounts the host filesystem and uses chroot to install the agent directly onto the host system.
 The agent runs as a native systemd service.

 Installation logic:
-- Ubuntu/Debian + DEB package: installs directly using dpkg
+- Ubuntu/Debian hosts: use DEB package
-- Ubuntu/Debian + RPM package: converts using alien then installs
-- RHEL/CentOS + RPM package: installs directly using rpm
+- RHEL/CentOS hosts: use RPM package
-- RHEL/CentOS + DEB package: not supported

 ## Requirements